 Infrared Sauna vs Traditional Sauna: Key Differences

 If you've been considering adding sauna therapy to your wellness routine, you've probably noticed two main options popping up at spas and studios: infrared saunas and traditional saunas.
 While both promise relaxation and recovery benefits, they work quite differently.
 Understanding these key differences will help you choose which type is right for your wellness goals, body, and preferences.
+Whether you are looking to soothe sore muscles after a marathon or simply want a quiet space to destress after a long work week, the choice of heat therapy can change your overall experience.
 Let's break down what makes each one unique so you can make an informed decision before booking your first session.

 How They Heat Your Body Differently

 The most fundamental difference between these two sauna types comes down to how they generate heat.
-Traditional saunas use a stove (usually electric or wood-fired) to heat the air around you, which then warms your body.
+Traditional saunas use a stove, which is usually electric or wood-fired, to heat the air around you.
+This hot air then warms your body through convection.
 The temperature typically ranges between 160-200°F, creating that classic sauna experience with visible steam and intense dry heat.
+In many traditional Finnish style saunas, water is poured over hot stones to create loyly, which is the sudden burst of steam that increases the perceived humidity and heat.
+This environment forces the body to adapt quickly to an extreme external temperature.

 This fundamental difference affects everything else about your experience.
-In a traditional sauna, you feel the immediate heat on your skin and in the air.
+In a traditional sauna, you feel the immediate heat on your skin and in the air, which can sometimes feel suffocating or oppressive for those not used to it.
 In an infrared sauna, the warmth builds gradually from within, which many people find more comfortable and less intense.
+Because the air remains cooler, you can breathe more easily, making the environment feel more like a warm bath than a hot oven.

 Recovery and Health Benefits